EmilySillars/zigzag/tiling-nsnet/dispatch_7_matmul_transpose_b_1x600x400_f64.md

 new loop order: [0, 2, 1]
 ```

-But Quidditch can do second level tiling!
+But Quidditch cannot do second level tiling!
 So let's give it the tile sizes when ALL operands are in L1: `[1, 30, 40]`

 ```
 l1Tiles[0] = 0;